Week 04

 Quentorres is a entry level board perfect for learning programming born at 2024 Instructors Bootcamp held in León.
 Originally created by Quentin Bolsée and redesigned by Adrián Torres.
 It has two versions, one where the XIAO RP2040 soldered directly to the board, and the other where the XIAO is removable using connectors.

-The board can be produced using the provided PNG renders and we could personalize it for extra credit.
-Therefore I modified it by adding flanges and holes to make it easier if we want to mount the board inside an enclosure in the future.
-Other than that, I also replaced the QT with my initial EP.
+The board can be produced using the provided PNG images using Mill 2D PCB program in MODS to generate the toolpaths.
+The default images have been modified a little by adding flanges and holes to add possibility if we want to mount the board inside an enclosure in the future.
+On top of that, the QT has been replaced with my initial EP for personalization.

 Alt text